You should know about the Accidental Payment Scam that can occur through instant money-sending apps, like Venmo, Cash App and Zelle.

 It starts with an unexpected payment from an unknown person.
 Your Venmo may pop up and say any number of off-the-wall things:

-And then you’ll see some follow-up email or text:
+Next, you’ll get a follow-up email or text:

 This is a variation of the Overpayment Scam.
 They’re counting on your moral code to convince you to help them out.
-And it would be so easy to send that money over to the poor stranger… but hold your horses, because this was no mistake:
+While it may seem easy to send that money over to the poor stranger, hold your horses and slow your roll!
+This was no mistake:

 What To Do

-- Nothing.
+• Nothing.
 The best course of action here is to do nothing.
 Don’t send this stranger any money.
 Don’t reply to their messages.
 You don’t know them, you don’t owe them anything.
 Not even common courtesy.
-If you sit still long enough (few days?), the accidental payment will be reversed or removed.
+If you stay your hand long enough (a few days?), Zelle or Venmo will reverse or remove the “payment”.

-- You are also welcome to contact Venmo or your bank (for Zelle concerns).
+• You may also contact Venmo or your bank (for Zelle concerns).
 Cash App has some info and contact methods on this site.
 They may be interested to know about the accidental payment, and they may instruct you on other methods for dealing with it that won’t put your money at risk.

 If You Were Tricked

-When a person falls for this scam, they believe the messages and send money back to the person in their DMs.
+When a person falls for the Accidental Payment Scam, they cooperate with the requests and send money back to the person in their DMs.
 They get a big Thank-You in return and some warm Good Samaritan feelings.
-But those only last a few days and then the nasty surprise comes.
+But those only last a few days and then comes a nasty surprise.

-The original “accidental payment” transaction gets flagged as fraudulent, and is reversed.
+The app company flags the the original “accidental payment” transaction as fraudulent, and reverses it.
 (It was likely made off of a stolen credit card.)
-That amount is removed from the victim’s account.
+They’ll deduct that amount from the victim’s account.
 It is as if it never happened.

-The follow-up transaction, where the victim sent money to the stranger, is upheld.
-That is seen as a wholly separate transaction, initiated by the victim.
-The bank will maintain that it is completely legitimate.
-They usually do not reverse those transactions, and that money is gone, gone, gone.
+But the app company will uphold the follow-up transaction.
+That’s where the victim sent money to the stranger.
+Seen as a wholly separate transaction, initiated by the victim, the bank will maintain that it is completely legitimate.
+They usually will not reverse such transactions.
+That money cannot be clawed back.

-If you were tricked in this way, I am very sorry for your loss.
-You should still notify Venmo/CashApp/your bank of the fraud, so that they can track the details, and maybe one day make all of this a safer process.
+If you fell victim to this scheme, I am very sorry for your loss.
+Even though you cannot get your money back, you should still notify Venmo/CashApp/your bank of the fraud.
+They will want to track the details, and maybe one day make all of this a safer process.